zsviczian/obsidian-excalidraw-plugin/README.md

     - `excalidraw-export-dark`: true == Dark mode / false == light mode.
     - `excalidraw-export-padding`: Specify the export padding for the image.
     - `excalidraw-export-pngscale`: This only affects export to PNG.
 Specify the export scale for the image.
 The typical range is between 0.5 and 5, but you can experiment with other values as well.
+- Since 1.6.13, enable "Decompress Excalidraw JSON in Markdown View" in the settings if you want to change any JSON content.

 ### Embed complete markdown files into your drawings